willsowerbutts/tv-controller/README.md

 My hardware receives and decodes IR signals from the TV, then uses an IR LED to transmit the equivalent volume/mute control codes to the Topping E70.
-When the TV sends IR codes they are normally sent from the remote control itself, but if something is connected to the IR Blaster port (a 3.5mm socket) it uses that instead.
+When the TV sends IR codes they are normally sent from the remote control itself, but if a device is connected to the IR Blaster port (a 3.5mm socket on the TV) it uses that instead.
 My hardware connects to the IR blaster port using an optocoupler.

-The E70 monitors the TOSLINK signal from the TV, turning itself on the TOSLINK signal is present and off when it is absent.
-The E70 signals its power state using a 12V trigger output, and my hardware monitors this 12V output via an optocoupler and controls the amplifier power in response.
+The E70 DAC monitors the TOSLINK signal from the TV, turning itself on the TOSLINK signal is present and off after it is absent for a few seconds.
+The E70 signals its power state using a 12V trigger output.
+My hardware monitors this 12V trigger output via an optocoupler and controls the amplifier power in response.

 My amplifier has a single momentary push button to turn it on or off, and an LED which lights up when it is powered on.
 My hardware has a small relay wired